Aramark Holdings

 the $14.8B U.S. segment is 80% of the revenue shown on this page

-debt and refinancing pressure
+Debt and refinancing pressure

 $6.2B of total debt is manageable when operations stay steady. it matters more when earnings predictability is only 15/100 and the business already runs with a thin profit buffer.